Account settings and security

 *August 30th, 2024*

-This is our way of supporting those who are making a positive impact by providing our full suite of monitoring and incident management tools, completely free.
+This initiative supports projects making a positive impact by providing the full suite of monitoring and incident management tools, completely free.

-If you're driving change through technology or social causes, we're here to help keep your online presence strong and reliable.
+If you're driving change through technology or social causes, Phare is here to help keep your online presence strong and reliable.

 Join the program here: [https://phare.io/for-good](https://phare.io/for-good)